theakshitapachauri/NLP_Project/README.md

 The **gold_example.txt** contains all the 1034 golden queries from the spider dataset from huggingface library.
 Each line is a query corresponding to the spider validation datset split. for dexterity purposes we do not shuffle the validation set during our evaluation/prediction phase.

-here are some lines from the file just to give us an idea of what it contains.
+Here are some lines from the file just to give us an idea of what it contains.

     SELECT country FROM singer WHERE age  >  40 INTERSECT SELECT country FROM singer WHERE age  <  30	concert_singer